kit for emergency preparedness

 During an evacuation, City officials will inform the public of the location of the nearest reception centre.
 Information will also be broadcasted on CBC AM 690 or other local radio/TV stations, and posted on our site and social media accounts.

-Learn more about Emergency Social Services.
+Learn more about Emergency Support Services.

 Key Documents